Marprog-jpg/paradox-mod-renamer/README.md

 **How to use the example zip**

 1. Unzip the EXAMPLE.zip (found in the example folder on this page) file wherever you want.
-2. Unzip the zip folders in EXAMPLE/SOURCE/ to EXAMPLE/SOURCE/.
+2. Unzip the zip files in EXAMPLE/SOURCE/ to EXAMPLE/SOURCE/ (unzip the 4 zip files each in their own folder).
 3. Run the program and select the "SOURCE" folder as the source directory and "DESTINATION" as the destination directory.
 4. Click on "RUN" and look in the "DESTINATION" folder for the result.